Nestallum/Jupyter_Notebook_Installation_Tutorial/README.md

 <img src="https://github.com/Nestallum/Jupyter_Notebook_Installation/assets/152424908/b7b6e36a-010a-4d64-b8dc-35cd53982401">
 </p>

+### Launch Jupyter Notebook:
 To launch Jupyter Notebook, you can either click on the Jupyter Notebook app, and it will open in your browser automatically.

 Alternatively, you can open a terminal and enter the following command:

         >jupyter notebook

 ## Jupyter Notebook without Anaconda
 Alternatively, you have the option to install Jupyter Notebook independently without relying on Anaconda.
-Using a command terminal, simply execute the following command

 - Install the classic Jupyter Notebook with:

       >pip install jupyter